waku-org/nwaku/docs/operators/how-to/connect.md

 # Connect to other peers

-*Note that this tutorial describes how to **configure** a node to connect to other peers before runnning the node.
+*Note that this tutorial describes how to **configure** a node to connect to other peers before running the node.
 For connecting a running node to existing peers, see the [JSON-RPC API](https://rfc.vac.dev/spec/16/).*